 Rabia Belt (doctoral candidate, University of Michigan, US), gave a paper entitled “Ballots for Bullets: Disabled Civil War Veterans and the Right to Vote.”
 She also presented on a roundtable on the state of the field of disability history at the Organization of American Historians conference in St. Louis, Missouri in April 2015.

 Haley Gienow-McConnell (doctoral candidate, York University, Toronto, CA) will present a paper entitled “Representations of Historical Disability on The Waltons, 1936-1945, 1972-1981” at the “Rethinking Disability on Screen Symposium” in York, UK in May 2015.

 Mary Mendoza (doctoral candidate, UC-Davis, US) will be giving a presentation entitled “La Tierra Pica/The Soil Bites: Hazardous Environments and the Degeneration of Bracero Health, 1942-64” at the Society for Disability Studies conference in Atlanta, Georgia in June 2015.

 Congratulations to all three fine students.
-We can look forward to reading more about each awardee’s work and travels in future issues of the DHA Newsletter.
+We can look forward to reading more about each awardee’s work and travels on this website.